 Use-Case: Install AWS CLI on Windows

-After installation, Please verify, it has been installed correctly by using the command below.
+After installation, Please verify, that it has been installed correctly by using the command below.

 Follow the next steps below to configure the AWS CLI